 Computational and Theoretical Chemistry

-Research in Computational and Theoretical Chemistry emphasizes sustained development and integration of new and existing theoretical and massively parallel computational approaches for the deterministic, accurate and efficient prediction of chemical processes and mechanisms relevant to the BES mission.
-Part of the focus is on simulation of processes that are so complex that efficient computational implementation must be accomplished in concert with development of new theories and algorithms.
-Efforts should be tightly integrated with the research and goals of BES and should provide computational tools to advance the fundamental science that underpins the development of new processes for the generation, storage, and use of energy.
-Efforts should include applications to real molecular and nanoscale systems.
+Research in Computational and Theoretical Chemistry emphasizes the sustained development and integration of new and existing theoretical and massively parallel computational approaches for the deterministic, accurate and efficient prediction of chemical processes and mechanisms relevant to the DOE mission.
+Part of the focus is on simulation of dynamical processes that are so complex that efficient computational implementation must be accomplished in concert with development of new theories and algorithms.
+Efforts must provide theories and computational approaches to understand, predict, and control energy and chemical transformations in systems relevant to DOE missions.
 Applications may include the development or improvement of modular computational tools that enhance interpretation and analysis of advanced experimental measurements, including those acquired at DOE user facilities, or efforts aimed at enhancing the accuracy, precision, applicability and scalability of quantum-mechanical simulation methods.
-Also included are development of spatial and temporal multiscale methodologies that allow for time-dependent simulations of resonant, non-resonant and dissipative processes as well as rare events.
-Development of capabilities for simulation of light-matter interactions, conversion of light to chemical energy or electricity, and the ability to model and control externally driven electronic and spin-dependent processes in real environments are encouraged.
-These phenomena may be modeled using a variety of time-independent and time-dependent simulation approaches.
+Also included are development of spatial and temporal multiscale methodologies that allow for time-dependent simulations of non-resonant, coherent, dissipative, and entangled processes as well as rare events.
+Development of novel theories and simulation capabilities for theory-guided control of externally driven electronic and spin-dependent processes in real environments is encouraged.

 Details of the current research portfolio may be found in the abstracts of the most recent principal investigators’ meeting.